Darsh-Techiebutler/Broken-todo/README.md

 # Broken Todo

-A simple Todo Applications Follow the steps below to clone, set up, and run The Applications
+Follow the steps below to clone, set up, and run The Applications
 ## Table of Contents

 - [Installation](#installation)